G’day! You’re probably assuming the Platypus Man is an Australian, in which case you’ve been had!

 Unless otherwise credited, all photographs illustrating my words are by my estimable other half, aka Mrs P.

-I’m not so vain as to believe that anyone will ever read what I write.
-The value of this blog is entirely selfish, in that it is a vehicle that will drive me to continue thinking – and writing – at a time in my life when most things seem like too much trouble.
+I’m not so vain as to believe that more than a handful of people will ever read what I write.
+The value of this blog is largely selfish, in that it is a vehicle that will drive me to continue thinking – and writing – at a time in my life when most things seem like too much trouble.
+Additionally, it offers a welcome opportunity to share comments and ideas with fellow bloggers whose outlook on life is similar to my own.
 Other than that, Now I’m 64 is entirely pointless.
 Which, I suppose, is the point.

 The Platypus Man, January 2020